mendhak/mendhak.github.io/_posts/2019-08-07-Airflow-MS-Teams-Operator.md

 `button_url` : What URL the button sends the user to
 `theme_color` : Color for the card's top line, without the `#`

-This results in a card like this:
+This sends a card to your channel:

 ![MS Teams]({{ site.baseurl }}/assets/images/Airflow-MS-Teams-Operator/001.png)

+There is a bit of prep work required in Teams as well as Airflow to enable this functionality.

 ## Prepare MS Teams